isomerpages/govtech-lpa-acp/_wills/WIP pg 3.md

       <div class="row p-b-80">
          <div class="col-6 about_a_b">
             <div class="inner">
-							<p>A Will is also a way to reduce confusion<br> between your surviving loved ones.<br> This prevents the possibility of<br> complicated legal battles and tension<br> among family members.
-When your Will<br> is in place, they won’t have to spend so<br> much money on legal fees, and the Will<br> can be executed immediately.</p>
+							<p>A Will is also a way to reduce confusion between your surviving loved ones.
+This prevents the possibility of complicated legal battles and tension among family members.
+When your Will is in place, they won’t have to spend so much money on legal fees, and the Will can be executed immediately.</p>
             </div>
          </div>
 				<div class="col-6 about_a_b">